May 21, 2013

 _____ 20.
 Halftime

-Referees must allow the players a halftime break, if desired.
+Referees must allow the players a halftime break, if the players request it.
+The halftime break must not exceed 15 minutes.
 Teams change ends to start the second half.
 Teams are to take the field before the halftime interval is actually over.
 Other team from the start of the game kicks off.

 _____ 21.
 Fouls and Misconduct